 Appeal process:

 a.
-Parents or guardians who disagree with the cancellation decision have the right to appeal by contacting the program director or the designated authority responsible for handling appeals.
+Parents or guardians who disagree with the cancellation decision have the right to appeal within a week of the cancelation date by contacting the Director of School Based Programs or the designated authority responsible for handling appeals.